matsuyoshi30/germanium/README.md

 ![screenshot](assets/img/sample.png)

-Germanium can work without browser ans internet like Silicon.
+Germanium can work without browser and internet like Silicon.

 ## Usage